How to help your child communicate

 There are some things you can do to help:

-- get ideas from other parents on forums or local support groups
+get ideas from other parents on autism forums and local support groups

-- ask the autism assessment team if they can help your child communicate and socialise
+ask your autism team how to help your child communicate and socialise

-- do not put too much pressure on your child – learning social skills takes time
+do not put pressure on your child – learning social skills takes time